s-mcdonald/NeonVoid/README.md

 ## About NeonVoid Engine

 This project started as a personal journey to learn C++.
-I have been inspired by the YouTuber [The Cherno](https://github.com/thecherno) to venture and explore game development.
+I had been inspired by the YouTuber [The Cherno](https://github.com/thecherno) to venture and explore game development.

-What began as a simple one-day game project evolved into a more ambitious goal: building a game engine from the ground up.
+What began as a simple one-day game project to build a simple game, evolved into a more ambitious goal: building a game engine from the ground up.
-I didn't want to use Unity or UE, as I wanted to know how the inner mechanics worked.
+I didn't want to use Unity or UE, as I wanted to know how the inner mechanics of game engines and systems worked.

 ### OS Support
-Eventually this will support Windows and Linux OS.
-I am currently in phase 1, development so only OpenGL at this time on linux.
+Eventually, this project will support both Windows and Linux OS.
+I am currently in phase 1 and only developing on Linux currently.
+Once the project is in a state where a simple game can be developed, i will switch over to Windows to build in support and compatibility.

+It is unlikely I will ever get to implement DX or Vulkan; however, the project has been built to support it from the beginning.

 ### Backend API Support